History of banking in the United Kingdom: 21st century

-Currently most banks in the United Kingdom offer very similar services, distinguished only by differing interest rates.

 In 2006, the Office of Fair Trading found that the banks were exploiting penalty bank charges on credit cards and has suggested that banks restrict such penalty to a maximum of £12.
 Penalty charges or Liquidated damages are illegal in UK contract law unless they represent the real cost of a breach of contract incurred through an unauthorised overdraft level or bounced cheque.

-This ruling by the OFT had been taken by many customers to extend to their personal bank accounts and subsequently the UK small claims court system was flooded with cases of customers reclaiming these ‘illegal’ penalties.
+This ruling by the OFT had been taken by many customers to extend to their personal bank accounts and subsequently the UK small claims court system was flooded with cases of customers reclaiming these 'illegal' penalties.
 It was reported that nearly 1.8 million template letters to take the banks to court had been downloaded from the website MoneySavingExpert.com.
 In October 2009, the Supreme Court overturned previous rulings that allowed the OFT to investigate overdraft charges, bringing to an end such claims.
 Although initially the OFT said it would look at other ways to pursue the matter, in November that year it decided not to continue with further action.

 Heads of major British banks met with the Governor of the Bank of England following days of market pressure on lenders' stocks.
 The Bank of England said after the 20 March 2008-meeting that participants had "agreed to continue their close dialogue with the objective of restoring more orderly market conditions."

 As of 11 October 2008, the British banks have short-term liabilities equal to 156% of GDP or 368% of the British national debt, while the average leverage ratio (assets/net worth) is 24 to 1.

+The number of independent banks shrank significantly during the 2008 financial crisis.
+Northern Rock was nationalised by the UK Government and later sold to Virgin Money, which was acquired by Nationwide in 2024.
+Bradford & Bingley followed, while Alliance & Leicester was acquired by Santander, a Spanish bank, and merged into Santander UK.
+On 18 September 2008, Lloyds TSB agreed to acquire HBOS—including Halifax and the Bank of Scotland—a transaction completed in January 2009, forming Lloyds Banking Group.
+TSB was later spun out of Lloyds.

 The Financial Services (Banking Reform) Act 2013 calls for a paradigmatic shift toward the principle adopted by the US of risk averse strategies.
 This manifests itself in the form of "ring-fencing" retail banking to protect consumers and creating requirements for certain amounts of capital to be retained to act as a buffer against market instability.
-This reform is set to support the strengthening economy and is a response to the Financial crisis of 2007–08.
+This reform is set to support the strengthening economy and is a response to the 2008 financial crisis.

 Over the past 40 years (to 2014) the banking system in the UK experienced a 'dramatic shift' with total assets increasing from 100% of GDP to 450%, and it is 'plausible that the UK banking system will continue to grow rapidly', owing to its probable 'comparative advantage' in international banking services, with the pre-eminence of London as a financial centre.